caprica/choonio/README.md

 ./choonio/choonio-core/target/choonio-core-[VERSION].jar
 ```

-This jar can be executed directly, or converted into an operating service or whatever.
+This jar can be executed directly, or converted into an operating system service or whatever.

 To execute the jar: